End of Twins, Beginning of Baseball (Twins vs. Indians 92-94)

 No More All-Star Moments (Twins 3 Indians 2 Ė Game 92)

 This is the story of the 2013 Twins, and thereís really not a whole lot left to cover in these remaining games.
 True believers will hold out for a miracle, a string of victories, and playoff glory.
-I love all things TC, but I canít believe in that campfire tale.
+I love all things TC, but I canít believe in this campfire tale.

 Still, the team is thirteen games under .500, so this tale is destined to end in tragedy.